-The main appeal of drip campaigns is the ability to keep in touch with the consumer in a timely manner without having to spend large amounts of individual time on each client.
+The main appeal of email drip campaigns is keeping in touch with the consumer in a timely manner without having to spend large amounts of individual time on each client.

-The best feature of a drip campaign is that it is a guaranteed timesaver.
-Once you have planned your chain of messages, you just let them go do the work for you.
+The best feature of drip emailing is that it is a guaranteed timesaver.
+Once you have planned your chain of messages, you just let them do the work for you.
 They keep you in consistent touch with the consumer, which means you won’t miss sales by slipping through the cracks or being forgotten.

 Drip campaign nurtures leads for you.
 Say you send a cold email about your software to a prospective client, they open it and click through to your website.
 You don’t want this to be the last time they think of you.
-A drip campaign will automatically, at a predetermined time, send them a second email thanking them for viewing your site and encouraging them to try out a free trial, if they’d like.
+An automated campaign will send them a second drip email thanking them for viewing your site and encouraging them to try out a free trial if they’d like.

 You don’t ever want to send people incorrect or outdated information.
-With a drip campaign, you can edit your chain as needed in order for that not to happen.
-To make sure your lead sees exactly the information they need, you can easily add or update old information in a drip campaign with relevant content.
+With an email drip campaign, you can edit your chain as needed for that not to happen.
+To ensure your lead sees the information they need, you can easily add or update old information in a drip campaign with relevant content.

-The other appeal of a drip campaign is that each client receives information relevant to their step of the sales cycle.
+The other appeal of drip marketing is that each client receives information relevant to their sales cycle step.
 You wouldn’t send the same email to a brand new prospect and a paying customer, and a drip campaign takes care of that for you.
 Through triggers, the right information goes out to the right people right when you want it to, leaving all guesswork and juggling of clients out of it.